 Fundraising Tips for Planning a Successful Fundraiser

 It’s always good to have a plan, right?
+When it comes to raising funds for a nonprofit or charity, having a clear vision and strategy is critical.
+Once your vision is in place, you can start to build a fundraising strategy.
 Determine how much money your organization needs to accomplish your goal, when it’s needed, and estimate costs for fundraising initiatives.
 If you’re planning a peer-to-peer or crowdfunding campaign, allow participants to set personal and team goals to instill motivation.
 Run your fundraiser like a small business.
 Create a written project plan that spells out goals and outlines roles and responsibilities.
 Assign motivated individuals into managing roles and equip them with the tools to do a great job.

 2. Identify Funding Sources